 Amar Ashar is a senior researcher and Head of Algorithmic Policy at Spotify.
 His work focuses on algorithmic impact & responsibility, where he collaborates with product teams using AI/ML and generative AI technologies.
 He also serves as an advisor to the Trust & Safety Foundation, is a member of the T&S Professionals Association and Integrity Institute, and is a contributor to Stanford's Trust & Safety Teaching Consortium.

-Amar Ashar is a senior researcher at the Berkman Klein Center for Internet & Society.
-His current research areas include issues of networked policymaking, improving information for decision makers in the public and private sectors, and harmful and hate speech online.
-He also manages a number of strategic and emerging efforts at the Center, and works closely with Berkman Klein staff, fellows, faculty, affiliates, and alumni, with a variety of colleagues across Harvard University, as well as with numerous external partners and collaborators.
+Previously, Amar was an assistant director of research at the Berkman Klein Center for Internet & Society.
+His research areas included issues of the ethics and governance of Artificial Intelligence with a focus on global governance, inclusion, and media/information quality.
+He has published research related to harmful and hate speech online, networked policymaking, and improving information for decision makers in the public and private sectors.
+He manages a number of strategic and emerging efforts at the Center and works closely with staff, fellows, faculty, affiliates, and alumni across the Berkman Klein community, as well as with numerous global partners and collaborators.